easystats/report/tests/testthat/_snaps/windows/report.htest-chi2.md

     Output
       Effect sizes were labelled following Funder's (2019) recommendations.

-      The Pearson's Chi-squared test with Yates' continuity correction testing the association between Diagnosis and Group suggests that the effect is positive, statistically significant, and large (chi2 = 31.57, p < .001; Adjusted Phi = 0.36, 95% CI [0.25, 1.00])
+      The Pearson's Chi-squared test with Yates' continuity correction of independence between Diagnosis and Group suggests that the effect is statistically significant, and large (chi2 = 31.57, p < .001; Adjusted Phi = 0.36, 95% CI [0.25, 1.00])